-If you experienced a brain stem stroke, this guide will explain how the recovery process goes.
+If you experienced a brain stem stroke, then you might wonder what the recovery process entails.

 Let’s get straight to it.